lheuveline/french-speech-chatbot/Readme.md

 This project is a deployment stack for a full speech capable chatbot in french language.
 It uses Docker-Compose to run separate API's for each task: ASR, Language generation, TTS.
+Using docker-compose architecture, all models can run on remote host, allowing to run chatbot app on low performance hardware.
+This way, the compute cost can be cut if running on cloud by starting the stack only when used.
+For windows users, chatbot must be run using `python src/chatbot/clients.py`.
+Linux users can use docker if ensuring usb device sharing between host and container.

 The Chatbot uses microphone input to detect speech.
-If its wake_up word ("Alfred") is detected, it will treat the spoken sentence as a request.
+If its wake_up word ("Alfred" by default) is detected, it will treat the spoken sentence as a request.
 When the Chatbot detect a request, it will send request to the LLM to get an answer and then use TTS to synthesize response and play the output through speakers.

 - TO-DO :